hmin21/calibration/README.md

 # The help documentation of file ‘Reconstruction.m’
 The file can be used to reconstruct five complex surfaces.
-Users can perform it directly.
+Users can execute it directly.

 # The help documentation of file ‘multi_frequency.m’